openjournals/joss/docs/editing.md

 ### Finding reviewers

 At this point, the handling editor's job is to identify reviewers who have sufficient expertise in the field of software and in the field of the submission.
 JOSS papers have to have a minimum of two reviewers per submission, except for papers that have previously been peer-reviewed via rOpenSci.
+In some cases, the editor also might want to formally add themself as one of the reviewers.
 If the editor feels particularly unsure of the submission, a third (or fourth) reviewer can be recruited.

 To recruit reviewers, the handling editor can mention them in the `PRE-REVIEW` issue with their GitHub handle, ping them on Twitter, or email them.
 After expressing initial interest, candidate reviewers may need a longer explanation via email.
 See sample reviewer invitation email, below.